Don't let spending be the game

 Researching a game and understanding how it is monetised before you download it is a good place to start.
 Games with in-app purchases will typically be labelled as such on the App store’s rating system.
 Involving children and young people in this process may help them to understand how in-game purchases work and how to avoid unintentionally making them.

-Key information on some of the most popular games, including age ratings and how to enable parental controls and security settings can be found in our In the Know section.
+Key information on some of the most popular games, including age ratings and how to enable parental controls and security settings can be found in our app guides for families.

 If your child is feeling pressured to keep up with their friends, it might be helpful to involve them in creating a family agreement about what is okay and not okay to do online.
 Childnet’s family agreement template is useful for helping you do this.